-Part One: What Happened with the Hugos
+- What Happened with the Hugos

 For decades, the Hugo Awards have been one of the leading awards in science fiction.
 This year, the Hugo nomination process was effectively taken over by two related groups who employed a controversial set of tactics that were legal but had not previously been employed in the over sixty year history of the Hugo Awards due to generally being considered unsporting and in poor taste.

 Hugo nominations are a fairly simple affair.
 You join the World Science Fiction Convention (this year called Sasquan, and held in Spokane) for the year, either as a fully attending member or as a non-attending “supporting member” (this year costing $40).
 This entitles you to submit a nominating ballot for the Hugos, in which you can nominate up to five works in each category.
 The five eligible works in each category with the most nominations become the nominees, at which point voting happens.